CPAP Lawsuit: Cancer and Lung Injury Claims Lawyer

 Due to the thousands of Philips CPAP recall lawsuits expected to be filed over the coming months, Judge Conti issued an order allowing individuals to file a “short form complaint” directly into the Philips CPAP MDL.
 A short-form complaint streamlines the filing process and is common in MDLs, where lawsuits are expected to be filed in bulk.

-October 1, 2022 — Update on the Philips CPAP Lawsuit MDL
+October 1, 2022 — Philips CPAP Lawsuit MDL Grows to More Than 340 Cases

 There are now over 340 cases pending in the Philips CPAP Recall MDL.
 On September 1, 2022, Judge Conti held a science day in her courtroom, which is an event wherein lawyers on the plaintiffs’ steering committee and select defense lawyers gave presentations to help educate the Court on cumbersome and complex scientific issues.

-September 13, 2022 — Update on the Philips CPAP Class Action Lawsuit
+September 13, 2022 — Second Philips CPAP Recall Issued

 The manufacturer issued a second Philips CPAP recall on August 29, 2022.
 According to the U.S. Food and Drug Administration (FDA), specific models of the Philips CPAP and BIPAP machines contained a noncompatible material that contaminated the plastic.
 The plastic in the CPAP machine poses potential health risks as it may release volatile organic compounds (VOC) when used.
 News of another recalled Philips CPAP machine is posing another public relations crisis for the embattled company and will likely sink their shares of stock.

-July 1, 2022 — Update on the Philips CPAP Lawsuit MDL
+July 1, 2022 — Discovery in the Philips CPAP Lawsuit MDL Begins in Earnest

 On June 17, 2022, Judge Conti issued an order outlining the steps to be taken and time frames to be followed by both parties in order to efficiently manage the process of discovery.
-Discovery in the CPAP recall lawsuits has begun in earnest.
-This is the process wherein plaintiff CPAP lawyers will attempt to unearth documents revealing Philips was well aware of the dangers their CPAP machine posed to the public.
+This is the process wherein injured plaintiffs' lawyers will attempt to unearth documents revealing Philips was well aware of the dangers their CPAP machine posed to the public.
 Judge Conti has set a deadline of September 9, 2022, for a written discovery plan to be submitted to the court.

-January 1, 2022 — Update on the Philips CPAP Lawsuit MDL
+January 1, 2022 — Philips Knew About Foam Issues for Years Before Start of the CPAP Lawsuit MDL

 January 31, 2023 — Philips Respironics Ventilators Issues New Recall